-Students requesting to change a final examination time or day must make the request to the Office of the Provost of the University.
+Students requesting to change a final examination time or day must make the request to the Office of the Provost of the University immediately in cases of emergency (C below) or at least two weeks prior to the first day of final examinations in nonemergency cases (A or B below).
 The Provost's Office monitors requests for changes of exam time.
 Students may request a change in a final exam time only if:

-- A. the student has 3 or more final examinations scheduled on one day, or - B. the student has a work schedule which conflicts with an exam time, or - C. there is a personal situation beyond the control of the student.
+- A. the student has 3 or more final examinations scheduled on one day, or - B. the student has a work schedule which conflicts with an exam time, or - C. there is a personal emergency beyond the control of the student.